dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/visualstudio/troubleshoot-32bit.md

 # Troubleshoot 32-bit problems (Windows Forms .NET)

-Visual Studio 2022 is a 64-bit process, and can't reference 32-bit .NET Framework, 32-bit .NET, or 32-bit COM\ActiveX libraries.
-This situation can prevent you from upgrading from previous versions of Visual Studio.
-You might not realize you have references to 32-bit components until you try to upgrade.
-References that compile to 64-bit or target `AnyCPU` work.
-However, if the component you're using references something 32-bit, the same problems arise.
+After upgrading to Visual Studio 2022, you might run into a problem where the design-time experience of your app stops working.
+This could be related to referencing a 32-bit component.
+Visual Studio 2022 is a 64-bit process, and can't reference 32-bit components, regardless of the underlaying technology, such as .NET Framework, .NET, or COM\ActiveX.
+You might not realize you have references to 32-bit components until you try to upgrade Visual Studio.
+References that compile to 64-bit or target `AnyCPU` continue to work.
+You'll also run into the same problem if a component you're referencing compiles to `AnyCPU` but happens to reference something 32-bit.

 ## What's the problem